Distributed Normal Map-based Stochastic Proximal Gradient Methods over Networks: Introduction

 given that $\E_{\xi_k} [g(x_k;\xi_k)\mid x_k] = \nabla f(x_k)$.

 Inspired by the observation above, we introduce a unified algorithmic framework for distributed stochastic proximal gradient methods using the normal map update, termed Normal Map-based Stochastic ABC-2 (norM-SABC-2), and propose two algorithms: Normal Map-based Distributed Stochastic Gradient Tracking (\normgt) and Normal Map-based Exact Diffusion (\normed), within this framework.
-The proposed methods inherit the advantages of the normal map update scheme and avoids the bias compared to distributed Prox-SGD method.
-Both methods enhance the transient times for solving Problem \eqref{eq:P} compared to the earlier work \cite{xiao2023one}.
-In particular, the \normed~method attains the same transient time as its non-proximal counterpart in \cite{huang2023cedas,alghunaim2021unified} while \normgt~exhibits robust performance when using decaying stepsize for solving the testing problems.
-In particular, the \normed~method achieves the shortest transient time for solving Problem \eqref{eq:P} to our knowledge.
-It is worth noting that the proposed methods do not introduce additional computation or communication overhead compared to those distributed variants of Prox-SGD, including \cite{xiao2023one,li2021decentralized}.
+The proposed methods avoid the bias introduced by distributed Prox-SGD method and { reduce} the transient times for solving Problem \eqref{eq:P} compared to the earlier work \cite{xiao2023one} { without additional communication or notable computational overhead}.
+In particular, the \normed~method attains the same transient time as its non-proximal counterpart in \cite{huang2023cedas,alghunaim2021unified}, { which is the shortest known for solving Problem~\eqref{eq:P}.}